Photographic fixative poisoning

 - Skin rash

 Seek immediate emergency medical help.
 Do NOT make the person throw up.
-Give water or milk unless the patient is
+Give water or milk unless the person is

-or experiencing .
-Contact poison control for further guidance.
+or having .
+Contact poison control for further help.

 Before Calling Emergency